fredo514/rpiws/README.md

 Airplay already provides Multiroom Sync for itself.
 But any of the other sources (Bluetooth, uPnP, AUX, S/PDIF) can be used as Multiroom Sync source too using Snapcast.
 This means that you can connect to one speaker from your phone as if it were a Bluetooth speaker and have it play on all your snapcast-enabled speakers throughtout your house!
 The low-latency bypass mode bypasses the snapcast server buffering to provide a better home theater experience.

+Thanks to Akiyuki Okayasu for the base for the [I2S slave Device tree overlay](https://github.com/AkiyukiOkayasu/RaspberryPi_I2S_Slave).

 THIS PROJECT IS STILL A WORK IN PROGRESS.